jkcorrea/remix-chop-suey-stack/README.md

 - Healthcheck endpoint for [Fly backups region fallbacks](https://fly.io/docs/reference/configuration/#services-http_checks)

 Not a fan of bits of the stack?
 Fork it, change it, and use `npx create-remix --template your/repo`!
 Make it your own.

+## Why?

+I run my startup on [Redwood](https://redwoodjs.com/) + [Supabase](https://supabase.com/) + [Prisma](https://www.prisma.io/).
+All great projects that I still recommend, but a few things have been paining me:
+- Prisma can feel janky.
+Migrations occasionally get out of sync, rollbacks are a mess, schemas aside from `public` aren't supported in migrations, generated queries can start to suck for complex logic.
+- Supabase, as of today, requires a minor in SQL to get shit done (though, [I do agree](https://twitter.com/jkcorrea_/status/1507155640635981844?s=20&t=c1JQQpk2_ZtnIB3-2xHRiA) it is the right approach, I just don't have time to think about DB management right now)
+- My Redwood codebase got a bit bloated.
+There's more "state" in the system than I'd like, making it difficult to add new code without breaking old code.
+I didn't make use of many of the niceties of Redwood (Cells, Storybook, tests, etc), and so have a lot of bloat for no reason in the project now.

+My thought is that EdgeDB will take care of the shaky migration + SQL management problems, while Remix may help me reduce the state & logic to reason about between the front & back ends.

+It ended up being a lot of exploratory work to get all these technologies working together since they're all fairly new, so I figured I should package it up as a template while I'm at it 🤠

+> PRO TIP: For extra productivity, the author recommends listening to [System of a Down](https://open.spotify.com/playlist/4pfHVoX09Ej6rzFjsBnXfg?si=7cea59c42d234ade) while developing on this stack 🤘

 ## TODO